adnankhan1705/AI_Assist/README.md

 # AI_Assistant
-Contains code for AI assistant for Windoes
+Contains code for AI assistant for Windows